HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 - .NET changed defaults in version 4.5.2.
 Applications running on older .NET frameworks or using custom `XmlResolver` configurations are likely vulnerable.
 - Python's `lxml` has been safe by default for years but `xml.dom.minidom` behavior depends on the underlying SAX parser configuration which may vary.
 - Ruby's Nokogiri treats documents as untrusted by default, making XXE unlikely unless the developer overrides this behavior.

-## What Happens During Resolution

-When a parser resolves `<!ENTITY xxe SYSTEM "file:///etc/passwd">` the sequence is:

-1. Parser opens a stream to `file:///etc/passwd`
-2. Reads the file content into memory
-3. Substitutes the entity reference `&xxe;` with the file content
-4. Continues parsing the document with the substituted content

-If the file content contains characters that are special in XML (`<`, `>`, `&`) the parser may throw an error because the substituted content breaks the XML structure.
-This is why techniques like base64 encoding (php://filter), error-based exfiltration and CDATA wrappers exist.

-For external HTTP entities the parser makes an HTTP request to the specified URL.
-The response body replaces the entity.
-This is the foundation of both SSRF and OOB exfiltration.

 ## Protocols Supported by Parsers